rjsf-team/react-jsonschema-form/README.md

 ### Placeholders

-You can add placeholder texst to an input by using the `ui:placeholder` uiSchema directive:
+You can add placeholder text to an input by using the `ui:placeholder` uiSchema directive:

 ```jsx
 const schema = {type: "string", format: "uri"};